yjie28/yjie28/README.md

 Hello from LA. 👋

 I'm Yiying, a Full Stack / Frontend Developer opening to work. <br />
-I know this page is a little empty right now, but I will eventually fill it up. :)

 *... never stop learning*✨